-Professor Wilmarth is the author of more than forty law review articles and book chapters in the fields of banking law and American constitutional history, and he is the co-editor of a book on the financial crisis of 2008.
+Professor Wilmarth is the author of Taming the Megabanks: Why We Need a New Glass-Steagall Act (Oxford University Press, 2020), and co-editor of The Panic of 2008: Causes, Consequences, and Implications for Reform (Edward Elgar, 2010).
+He has published more than 40 law review articles and book chapters in the fields of financial regulation and American constitutional history.
 In 2005, the American College of Consumer Financial Services Lawyers awarded him its prize for the best law review article published in the field of consumer financial services law during the previous year.

-Professor Wilmarth has testified before committees of the U.S. Congress, the California legislature, and the D.C.
-Council on bank regulatory issues.
-In 2010, he was a consultant to the Financial Crisis Inquiry Commission, the body established by Congress to report on the causes of the financial crisis.
-During 2008–09, he served as chair of the Section on Financial Institutions and Consumer Financial Services of the Association of American Law Schools, after serving as the Section's chair-elect and annual program chair during 2007–08.
+Professor Wilmarth has testified before committees of the US Congress, the California legislature, and the DC Council on financial regulatory issues.
+In 2010, he was a consultant to the Financial Crisis Inquiry Commission, the body established by Congress to report on the causes of the financial crisis of 2007-09.
+During 2008-2009, he served as Chair of the Section on Financial Institutions and Consumer Financial Services of the Association of American Law Schools, after serving as the Section's Chair-Elect and Annual Program Chair during 2007-2008.
 Professor Wilmarth is a member of the international advisory board of the Journal of Banking Regulation, published by Palgrave Macmillan Ltd. He is also a member of the advisory board of the American Antitrust Institute.

-Professor Wilmarth has been a member of the University's Faculty Senate for more than fifteen years, and he served as chair of the Faculty Senate's Executive Committee in 2004–05 and 2008–09.
+Professor Wilmarth was a member of GW's Faculty Senate for 16 years.
+He served as Chair of the Faculty Senate's Executive Committee in 2004-2005 and 2008-2009.
+He was a long-time member of the Faculty Senate’s Committee on Professional Ethics and Academic Freedom and chaired that Committee for several years.
 He received the Trachtenberg Prize for University Service in 2005.